So you’re looking for some of the best browser games for your Chromebook.

 It includes basic TDM and a basic UI.
 You can chat with others and talk to your team if you want.
 It’s especially entertaining when you get a group of friends together and start your own server.
 Hook it up on Discord and just have a nice evening of blasting away the enemy.
 Get a sniper, gunner, and runner and you’re in for a fun night.

 If you’re looking for a free-to-play browser FPS, Cartoon Strike makes it easy and is one of the best.
-Recommended.
+Recommended if you got a Chromebook and you’re bored.

 Play Cartoon Strike: Lite here.